DFE-Digital/Enterprise-Security-Architecture/Assurance/ASU-CTG014-CIS-Control-Group14-Security_Awareness_and_Skills_Training.md

 ### Why it is required

+* To educate the workforce on how to interact with enterprise assets and data in a secure manner
+* To ensure that the workforce is aware of the risks associated with their roles and responsibilities
+* To ensure that the workforce is aware of the enterprise’s security policies and procedures
+* To ensure that the workforce is aware of the enterprise’s security incident reporting procedures

 ### How it is achieved

 >Link to guideline or process goes here if existing or planned